haronka1999/AndroidUniversity/README.md

 # WhereToEat

-The "WhereToEat" project is a simple application written in Kotlin for a University project.
+The "WhereToEat" project is a simple application written for Android OS in Kotlin for a University project.

 ## Description